Public statutes and ministers responsible

 - existed on December 31, 1990 and were consolidated in the Revised Statutes of Ontario, 1990 (R.S.O.
 1990)

 - existed on December 31, 1990, but because they were considered to be of limited application or effect, were not consolidated in the R.S.O.
 1990 and continued in unconsolidated form (see Schedule C, volume 12 of the R.S.O.
 1990)

 - were enacted on or after January 1, 1991

-Currency note: The Table does not show changes in responsibility for statutes affected by Order in Council 987/2018 made on June 29, 2018.
-That Order in Council assigns and transfers certain ministerial powers, duties, functions and responsibilities to specified ministers on an interim basis pending fuller assignments and transfers to be ordered in due course.
+Currency note: The Table does not show changes in responsibility for statutes affected by Order in Council 987/2018 made on June 29, 2018 and Order in Council 1012/2018 made on July 25, 2018.
+Those Orders in Council assign and transfer certain ministerial powers, duties, functions and responsibilities to specified ministers on an interim basis pending fuller assignments and transfers to be ordered in due course.
 The Table will be updated once the Orders in Council providing for these fuller assignments and transfers have been made.

 Descriptions, by column, of the information in the table: